-The Group Manager - Disability and Transition confirmed that they would fill these roles in the new year, and would assist in building on the work done to date, mainly in respect of taking further forward Local Community Co-ordination Projects.
+The Group Manager - Disability and Transition confirmed that they would fill these roles in the new year, and would assist in building on the work done to date, mainly in respect of taking forward the Local Community Co-ordination Project.

-As this concluded the business for which the Invitees had been invited to the meeting for, the Chairperson thanked them for attending and responding to members questions, following which they retired from the meeting.
+As this concluded the business for which the Invitees had been invited to the meeting, the Chairperson thanked them for attending and responding to members questions, following which they retired from the meeting.